swabianinstruments/TimeTagger-FPGALink-Reference/README.md

 ## Measurement Features

-This reference design contains the following measurement feature:
+This reference design contains the following measurement features:

 ### Histogram

 The Histogram module enables the processing of time tags received from the Time Tagger X effectively.
 It is designed to measure the time differences between events in two distinct channels.
 The calculated time differences are then presented in a histogram, offering valuable insights into the distribution of these time differences.
 The resulting data can be transmitted to a PC for further analysis or be analyzed inside the FPGA using another module.
 Additionally, for users intending to process the histogram data within the FPGA, the Histogram module provides these statistics: weighted means, index of the bin with the largest value, and variance.

+### Counter

+The Counter module is designed to measure the number of tags received in each channel continuously.
+Time Tagger X, equipped with multiple input channels, detects events on each channel independently.
+The event times are then organized into time tags and transmitted to the FPGA module containing the Counter module.
+This module reports the number of tags for each channel within defined intervals, offering a quantitative measure of event occurrences over time.
+This periodic information is valuable for understanding the activity levels in individual channels.

-For detailed information on this module's usage and configuration, refer to the its documentation:
+For detailed information on the usage and configuration of the modules, refer to the their documentation:

 - [Histogram Module Documentation](histogram.md)